Protobuild/Protobuild.Docs/package_management_protobuild.rst

     not available for the platform.
   * The ability to swap source and binary versions of packages, reducing the work required to diagnose issues in a package's functionality.
-  * Support for project templates as packages.
+  * Support for module templates as packages.

 Finding packages
 -------------------